 Many think that virtual operations will be a feature of the post-pandemic world, and if it is, one benefit could be talent management.

-At Private Equity International‘s CFOs & COOs Forum Wednesday, one speaker noted that the pandemic and remote working had allowed his firm to broaden the search for talent away from the major financial centers.
+One speaker at the forum noted that the pandemic and remote working had allowed his firm to broaden the search for talent away from the major financial centers.

 The move to remote has also improved buy-in from younger hires, drawing them more into meetings and making them feel more a part of the conversation.
 They also tend to be in favor of a more flexible work environment, which should also make it possible – even desirable in some instances – to hire outside of expensive, major financial centers, panelists said.